KGF Review: A Yash Show All The Way

 In 2015, the SS Rajamouli-directed Baahuali became the talk of the town for all the right reasons and made the world take note of Tollywood and its talents.
 In fact, it can even be said that Baahubali is a landmark film for Telugu cinema.
 Now, nearly four years later, the Kannada film industry is hoping to grab global attention with KGF.
 The Yash starrer has been shot against a good budget and has been released in five different languages.
 And. it seems to have lived up to the expectations big time.

-KGF is a gangster drama whhich revolves around the underworld and highlights how the ambitious Rocky desires to become the richest and most powerful man in Mumbai.
+KGF is a gangster drama which revolves around the underworld and highlights how the ambitious Rocky desires to become the richest and most powerful man in Mumbai.
 On paper, there is nothing fresh or new about the story.
 The film has a story that been told numerous times in the past but KGF manages to make an impact because of some flawless writing and brilliant execution.

 The first half is dedicated towards establishing Yash's character.
-The director and the writer have done a god job of showing Rocky's struggles and not merely 'telling' us about them.
+The director and the writer have done a good job of showing Rocky's struggles and not merely 'telling' us about them.
 The writer has also done a splendid job of using even the minor characters to highlight Rocky's rise.
 The non-linear pattern of storytelling too does a good job of keeping the fans hooked.

-There are several mass dialogues and fight scenes in KGF and they are bound excite the aam junta.
+There are several mass dialogues and fight scenes in KGF and they are bound to excite the aam junta.
 However, the fact remains that the film stays true to its realistic nature and nothing is even remotely OTT.

-Coming to performances , Yash is the focal point of KGF and he has done full justice to the most challenging role of his career, His intensity in the action scenes is hard-to-miss and it adds a new dimension to the on-screen action.
+Coming to performances, Yash is the focal point of KGF and he has done full justice to the most-challenging role of his career.
+His intensity in the action scenes is hard-to-miss and it adds a new dimension to the on-screen action.
 The director's faith in the 'Rocking Star' has paid off big time.

-The rest of the cast des a good job and supports Yash ably.
+The rest of the cast does a good job and supports Yash ably.
 Tamannaah's song ups the glam quotient of KGF in a big way.

 The cinematography is spot on and adds a dark and intense feel to the actions.
-The use of close-ups has worked well as ash is a competent actor and emotes well.
+The use of close-ups has worked well as Yash is a competent actor and emotes well.
 The background music is gripping and it elevates the on-screen action.

 The editing, however, could have been a bit better.
 KGF feels a little too drawn at some points.